.

 Brittany Leslie, Program Manager (Fort Collins, CO)

-A Northern Michigan native, Brittany earned a Bachelor’s Degree in Geography, Environmental Analysis & Resource Management from Western Michigan University (2006).
+Originally from Northern Michigan, Brittany earned a Bachelor’s Degree in Geography, Environmental Analysis & Resource Management from Western Michigan University (2006).
 From there, she worked for the National Park Service in Yosemite, where she used geospatial techniques to monitor visitor use and grazing impacts to the park’s meadows and riverbanks.
 It was there that she discovered the world of birding and spent most weekends exploring Yosemite and the Sierra foothills.
 She has been with Bird Conservancy since 2012, contributing to the Science Team’s GIS and IMBCR programs and now assists the Stewardship Team with grant and budget management.
 Brittany loves being outside with her family and in her spare time enjoys gardening, hunting, camping, and sewing.

 (970) 482-1707 x 34